The Command Center Saga: 10 Days of Homelab Chaos, Recovery, and Finally Breathing

 Remote monitoring showed Meridian-Mako-Silo (the Unraid server at the Andromeda site) was running low on space.
 62TB array, supposedly plenty of room.
 Something was wrong.

-SSH’d in and started exploring.
+SSH'd in through the Proxmox jump box and started exploring.
 Found the issue within minutes:

 /mnt/user/media/movies/New Folder/New Folder/New Folder/...